Setting Up Remote Data Stores

 To edit an existing remote data store:

-1. Navigate to Administration > Remote Data Store.
+1. Go to Administration > Remote Data Store.

-2. Click the three dots icon at the end of a row you want to edit and select Edit.
+2. Click the three-dot menu at the end of a row you want to edit and select Edit.
+The Edit remote data store dialog appears.

-5. Click Save.
-The modified data store information is saved to the data store's definition.
+4. Click Save.
+The modified data store information is saved to the data store definition.

 Deleting a Remote Data Store

-To delete an existing remote data store if the associated service is no longer available or if it no longer meets your requirements:
+You can delete an existing remote data store if the service is unavailable or does not meet your needs:

-1. Navigate to Administration > Remote Data Store.
+1. Go to Administration > Remote Data Store.

-2. Click the three dots icon at the end of a row you want to delete and select Delete.
+2. Click the three-dot menu at the end of a row you want to delete and select Delete.
+The Delete data store dialog appears.

-5. Click Delete .
+3. Click Delete.
 It will remove the remote data store definition from Orbital and refresh the remote data store list.

 Obtaining a SHA-256 Fingerprint

-If the remote data store is self-signed, you will need to obtain a SHA-256 fingerprint.
+If the remote data store is self-signed, you need to obtain a SHA-256 fingerprint.
 Depending on the web browser that you use, the procedure for obtaining the fingerprint will differ.
-As an example, if you use Firefox, the procedure could be as follows:

-You can also obtain the necessary fingerprint using the command shown below.
+You can obtain the necessary fingerprint using the command shown below.

 > openssl x509 -noout -fingerprint -sha256 -inform pem -in <filename>.crt